AmberThrall/SteinhausNotebooks/InstallingCechmate.md

 pip install cechmate
 ```
 errors due to a missing dependency `phat`.
-To fix this, due the following:
+To fix this, do the following:

 1. Install wheel and setuptools
 ```